Robin L. Bartlett

 Robin L. Bartlett is a professor of economics at Denison University.
 She was among the founders of the International Association for Feminist Economics (IAFFE), and served as its president from 2005 to 2006.

 Education

 Robin Bartlett gained her degree from Western College, Oxford, Ohio.
-She then went to Michigan State University where she earned her masters and doctoral degrees.
+She then went to Michigan State University where she earned her master's degree and doctoral degrees.

 Advice

 She gives the following advice to young female economists: